 - Skill level

 Not all courses have accessible restrooms available.
-If your going to a course you don’t know anything about it could be helpful to use one nearby before starting.
+If you’re going to a course you don’t know anything about it could be helpful to use one nearby before starting.

 Always bring your own water to a course new or not.
 Don’t rely on drinking fountains or vending machines.
 Bringing your own water ensures you play a round and stay hydrated.

-Some courses are more challenging that others.
+Some courses are more challenging than others.
 Make sure you check the difficulty rating for the course.
-If it’s an intermediate to advanced course and you’re new to the sport go easy on yourself when things go array.
+If it’s an intermediate to an advanced course, and you’re new to the sport go easy on yourself when things go array.
 Easier courses are usually pretty open and a great way to practice and improve but this in no way means to avoid difficult courses.